Asterella californica

 Asterella californica is a complex thallic liverwort in the phylum Marchantiophyta.
 A. californica often grows as colonies of flat rosettes of light green, rigid thalli, with undersides dark wine-red to nearly black.
 The receptacles are rounded, with four lobes each bearing a single sporangium sheathed by a white tattered skirt.
 A. californica is dioecious with separate male plants often intermingled with female plants.
-This species is found throughout California from San Francisco southward to San Diego and Guadalupe Island.
+This species is found throughout California.
+See Distribution information below.
 Asterella californica is the commonest species of the three species of Asterella occurring in California; the other two species are A. bolanderi and A. palmeri.

 Description

 Plants are pale green dorsally with purple ascending margins and dark purple undersides, thallus edges tending to curl upward exposing the dark underside when dry.
 Thalli are simple or somewhat sparingly dichotomous, 8–25 mm long, usually 1-3 times dichotomous, the ultimate segments emarginated, obovate, obcordate, or broadly oblong, indistinctly areolate, 4–12 mm in maximum width.
 The plants dry up during the long rainless summers, but the ends of the branches remain alive, so that each growing tip becomes the beginnings of a new plant.
 It was found that a surprisingly large amount of the thallus remains alive, and within a few hours after the dried plants are supplied with water, the forward part of the thallus has assumed its active condition and begins to grow.
-In Asterella the first antheridia were mature in about two weeks.
+In Asterella, the first antheridia were mature in about two weeks.
 This early development of the reproductive organs raised the question whether they might not begin their development before the close of the growing period in the spring.